Yoga For Back Pain - Strike A Pose For A Healthier Back

 "Everyone would laugh at me when I couldn’t do it as well as them"

-However these preconceptions are usually way off the mark.
+But these thoughts are way off the mark.

-Surely it would be worth getting over our hang ups and giving it a go then right?
+So surely it's worth getting over our hang ups and giving it a go right?

 What Is Yoga?

-It is a physical, mental and spiritual practice which aims to harmonise and develop mind, body and spirit to maximise your health.
+In fact it's a physical, mental and spiritual practice which aims to harmonise and develop your mind, body and spirit to maximise your health.

-This is acheived through combining physical postures, breathing techniques, and meditation.
+This is acheived through combining physical postures, breathing techniques and mindful meditation.

-However, despite it's ancient origins, yoga has been through a few transitions since being introduced to the western world.
+Now yoga has been through a few changes since being introduced to the western world.

-In the 1960s it was adopted by the new-age community and seen as a form of spiritual enlightenment alongside meditation.
+It was first seen in the 1960s when it was taken on by the hippie generation as a form of spiritual enlightenment.

 However by the 1980s it became more popular as a form of exercise.

-Postures and movements were adapted to suit western exercise routines, and the spiritual angle was cast to one side.
+And because of this the postures and movements were adapted to suit western exercise routines and the spiritual angle was cast to one side.

-The problem with this is that by viewing yoga solely as exercise you lose many of its great benefits.
+But the problem with viewing yoga solely as exercise is you lose many of it's great benefits.

-Fortunately for us, in more recent times yoga has seen a definite trend to bring back the spiritual and meditative side of the practice alongside the physical postures.
+Fortunately yoga in the present day has brought back the spiritual and meditative side of it alongside the physical postures.

 Which is great news.